xournalpp/xournalpp.github.io/docs/guide/file-locations.md

 - the `settings.xml` file, which stores Xournal++ settings
 - `metadata` subfolder, which contains metadata of previously opened files
-- the `colornames.ini` file, which allows to configure colors
 - `palettes` subfolder, which contains custom color palettes

 ## Cache folder